DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 ### 1.6 Convergence criteria

 At the optimal point, the first-order necessary condition states that the gradients need to be zero.
 Therefore, many optimizers print out the **optimality** value, which measures the magnitude of the gradient vector.
 If an optimization converges well, we should see a decrease in the objective function during the optimization process, along with a decrease in the optimality.
 In theory, we also need to verify the second-order sufficient condition (a positive definitive Hessian) for an optimal point; however, this is often ignored since computing accurate Hessians can be expensive.
 For constrained optimization problems, we also require that all constraints are satisfied at the optimal point.
 This can be measured by the **feasibility** metric, which measures the violation of all constraints.
 If the feasibility is small, we consider the design point to be a feasible optimal point.
-Note that **constrained optimization should start with a feasible, baseline design** to ensure fair comparisons,
+Note that **constrained optimization should start with a feasible, baseline design with at least one active constraint** to ensure fair comparisons.

 ## 2. Primal simulation using numerical methods